Allegheny Ophthalmology Associates

 Pittsburgh's Most Reliable, Local Ophthalmologists, located in Natrona Heights, PA

 Cataract is the term used to describe opacification of the lens in the eye.
-It is the leading cause of blindness worldwide.
+It is the (opens in a new tab).
 Cataracts are areas that distort light as it passes through the lens of the eye.
 The most common type of cataract is age-related.
 As we get older, protein in the lens of our eyes can clump together and cloud the lens, which is located behind the iris and the pupil.
 The lens is responsible for focusing light and producing sharp images.

 At Allegheny Ophthalmology Associates, we provide a full range of routine and advanced eye care services to meet the changing needs of your vision.
 Beyond eye care, we treat each patient with the utmost respect and compassion.
 We are conveniently located along the Freeport Road in Natrona Heights, Pennsylvania.
 Call 724-224-4240 or book an appointment online!

 The environmental factors are also associated with cataract development.
-Drugs such as corticosteroids have been linked to congenital and age-related cataract.
-Ultraviolet light and diabetes have been shown to contribute to age-related cataracts.
-Cataract development has also been linked to smoking.
+Drugs such as (opens in a new tab) have been linked to congenital and age-related cataract. (opens in a new tab) and diabetes have been shown to contribute to age-related cataracts.
+Cataract development has also been linked to (opens in a new tab).
 Cataracts are often discovered during routine optometric examination and usually shows no sign.

-Cataracts form slowly and typically cause no pain and it can occur in both eyes.
-The beginning signs are a blurry vision as if you couldn't make out road signs even with your glasses on.
+Cataracts form slowly and (opens in a new tab) and it can occur in both eyes.
+The beginning signs are a (opens in a new tab) as if you couldn't make out road signs even with your glasses on.
 In addition to blurriness, common symptoms of cataracts are reduced night vision, problems with glare, frequent eyeglass prescription changes, impaired depth perception, and color distortion.

 If left untreated, cataracts can cause blindness.
-According to the World Health Organization, cataract is one of the major causes of preventable blindness.
+According to the World Health Organization, cataract is one of the major causes of (opens in a new tab).

 When cataracts interfere with your daily activities, surgery may be recommended to remove the clouded lens and replace it with a new, artificial one.
-Cataract surgery is safe and extremely effective in restoring clear vision.
+Cataract surgery is (opens in a new tab) in restoring clear vision.
 Cataract surgery has an overall success rate of about 98 percent.